nixworks/public/news/2006/04/2/index.md

 ##### Human Rights Protection Party
 ### [ The Human Rights Protection Party wins Samoa's general election.
 The HRPP was already the ruling party, and its leader Tuila'epa Sailele Malielegaoi the Prime Minister, but the party did better in the election than polls had indicated. ](/news/2006/04/2/the-human-rights-protection-party-wins-samoa-s-general-election-the-hrpp-was-already-the-ruling-party-and-its-leader-tuila-epa-sailele-ma.md)
-_Context: Tuila'epa Sailele Malielegaoi, general election, Prime Minister, Samoa, Human Rights Protection Party_
+_Context: general election, Samoa, Human Rights Protection Party, Tuila'epa Sailele Malielegaoi, Prime Minister_

 ##### Hostage in Iraq
 ### [ After about three months captivity as a hostage in Iraq, American journalist Jill Carroll returns to American soil in Boston, Massachusetts. ](/news/2006/04/2/after-about-three-months-captivity-as-a-hostage-in-iraq-american-journalist-jill-carroll-returns-to-american-soil-in-boston-massachusetts.md)
-_Context: Jill Carroll, Boston, Massachusetts, hostage in Iraq_
+_Context: hostage in Iraq, Jill Carroll, Boston, Massachusetts_

 ## [Previous Day...](/news/2006/04/1/index.md)